nygilmanov/slfdr_project5_extended_kalman_filter/README.md

 ![Model](./IMGS/LD2.png)

-# Following the Correct Algorithm
+## Following the Correct Algorithm

 Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.
-The Kalman filter implementation can be found [kalman_filter.cpp](./src/kalman_filter.cpp)     and it is used to predict at src/FusionEKF.cpp line 147 and to update line 159 to 169.
+The Kalman filter implementation can be found [kalman_filter.cpp](src/kalman_filter.cpp)     and it is used to predict at src/FusionEKF.cpp line 147 and to update line 159 to 169.

+## Your Kalman Filter algorithm handles the first measurements appropriately.
+The first measurement is handled at   [src/FusionEKF.cpp](./src/kalman_filter.cpp#L61)   src/FusionEKF.cpp from line 61 to line 107.

+# Your Kalman Filter algorithm first predicts then updates.

+The predict operation could be found at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file.

+## Your Kalman Filter can handle radar and lidar measurements.

+Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/kalman_filter.cpp):

+- For the first measurement from line 61 to line 107.
+- For the update part from line 159 to 169.

+# Code Efficiency

+## Your algorithm should avoid unnecessary calculations.

+An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/kalman_filter.cpp#L141) line 135 to line 144.